5 Adventure Books Like National Treasure

 4. The Seventh Scroll: Ancient Egypt

-This book was published in 1995, and it represents the second book of the Egyptian series.
+This book was published in 1995, representing the second book of the Egyptian series.
 The main characters are Sir Nicholas Quenton-Harper and Royan Al Simma.
 Sir Nicholas is an adventurer of antiquities, a rich man with financial troubles.
 Royan is an archaeologist, lover of her homeland, and proud of her work.
 Her homeland is Egypt.
 They are attacked, and their treasure is stolen.
 Royan contacts an old friend of Sir Nicholas because she wants to discover the stone.

 So Nicholas and Royan traveled together to Ethiopia to discover the stone.
 The two characters fall in love.
 They find the location of the town, but they are attacked.
 So they return to England to discover the treasure and recover as many items as possible.
-With the help of Nicholas’s two old friends, they found the big treasure.
+With the help of Nicholas’s two old friends, they found a big treasure.
 In National Treasure, we see the same journey and ancient vibe.

 Author: Wilbur Smith